microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-assign-azureadroles.md

 # Use Microsoft Graph Privileged Identity Management (PIM) API to assign Azure AD admin roles

 Contoso Limited is a growing service provider that wishes to have its IT Helpdesk manage the lifecycle of employees’ access.
+They have identified the Azure Active Directory (Azure AD) User Administrator role as the appropriate privileged role required by IT Helpdesk.

 In this tutorial, you as the Global Administrator of Contoso Limited create a role-assignable security group for IT Helpdesk.
 Add an employee as a group member.
-Using the PIM API, then add the security group as eligible for the User Administrator role.
+Then, using the PIM API, add the security group as eligible for the User Administrator role.

 By using a security group to assign the eligible role, Contoso has a more efficient way to manage administrator access to resources such as Azure AD roles.
 For example:

 + Removing existing or adding more group members also removes administrators.
 + Adding more roles to the group members, for example, roles to manage user-facing applications.

 Assigning eligibility instead of a persistently active User Administrator privilege allows the company to enforce **just-in-time access** which grants temporary permissions to carry out the privileged tasks.
 After defining the role eligibility, the eligible group member then activates their assignment for a temporary period.
+All records of role activations will be auditable by the company.

 >[!NOTE]
 >The response objects shown in this tutorial might be shortened for readability.